-We have developed a simple rubric so you can evaluate your own past federal tax returns for opportunities for deductions and find potential audit risks as you plan to file your 2022 taxes.
-All you need to do is get your Schedule C from your last tax return.
-Then, use the table on the following pages to look at each line on the form.
+We have developed a simple rubric so that you can evaluate your own past federal tax returns for deductions and potential audit risks as you plan to create your 2022 taxes.

+All you need to do is get your last Schedule C tax return.
+Then use the table on the following pages to look at each line on the form.
 Items in red are ones to be cautious about.
 Yellow should require some additional thinking to ensure you have the right information.
-Green items are ones that are common entries and deductions.
+Green items are common entries and deductions.

-There are several different terms that are associated with the tax return process.
-To help make them more understandable, we have created a glossary of the most common terms.
+There are several different terms associated with the tax return process.
+To help make this process more understandable, we have created a glossary that includes some common terms.